COVID-19 Safety Plan

 - Bring your own water bottle, hand sanitizer and/or wipes and make sure you sanitize your hands before and after using shelters and outhouses.
 You may wish to bring your own pen/pencil for signing-in when a volunteer is not on site to provide sanitized ones.

 - Comply with physical distancing measures at all times.
 Refrain from congregating and socializing at trailheads or elsewhere on the trail system.

 - Avoid physical contact with others (including shaking hands, ‘high fives’, close talking, sharing items, etc.).

 - Viking Centre: Enter through the main/east door and exit through the back/west door only, following floor arrows.
 Maximum occupancy is 17 (inclusive of Club volunteers) and visitors must remain with those family & friends in their social ‘bubble’, within one of the three marked zones.
-If physical distancing cannot be maintained, masks are mandatory except when eating or drinking.
+Masks are mandatory except when eating or drinking.

-- All Shelters: Maximum occupancy is 11.
-If physical distancing cannot be maintained, masks are mandatory except when eating or drinking.
+- All Shelters: Maximum occupancy is 8.
+Masks are mandatory except when eating or drinking.